hrszpuk/rvm/docs/SPEC.md

 Arrays and structures are not types.
 They are just a collection of types.
 Array/structure types are represented by a pointer to the first element in the array/structure.

-You must use the `deref` instruction to get the value of the pointer.
+Pointers are represented by a 64-bit integer.

-Pointers are special.
-When the virtual machine encounters a pointer, it will push the address of the pointer onto the stack.
+When a pointer is pushed/loaded onto the stack, the address the pointer is pointing to is pushed/loaded onto the stack.
-To get the value of a pointer, you must use the `load` instruction.
+You must use the `deref` instruction to get the value of an address.
-To get the type of pointer, you must use the `typeof` instruction.
-The `typeof` instruction will push the type of the pointer onto the stack (i.e. i32 would be 3).
-Null pointers are represented by the value 0.
-The standard library includes a macro for null pointers (`null`).

 ## Code Block
 The code block contains instructions.
 The code block starts with a code block header (`.code`).